 A whooping cough, or pertussis, outbreak is always a serious problem because this illness is highly contagious and affects young infants significantly, even causing death.

-Dr. Luis Castagnini, M.D., MPH Infectious Disease, Blank Children’s Hospital says, “Whooping cough is a respiratory illness caused by a bacteria that is highly contagious.
-It is transmitted between adolescents and adults and from adults to young infants.”
+Dr. Amaran Moodley, M.D., Infectious Disease, Blank Children’s Hospital says “Whooping cough is a respiratory illness caused by a bacteria that is highly contagious and it’s transmitted between adolescents and adults and from adults to young infants.”

-Initial symptoms, similar to the common cold, usually develop about a week after exposure to the bacteria.
-Severe episodes of coughing start about 10 to 12 days later.
-In children, the coughing often ends with a “whoop” noise.
-The sound is produced when the patient tries to take a breath.
+After cold-like symptoms appear, severe episodes of coughing start at about 10 to 12 days.
+In children the coughing often ends with a “whoop” noise as the patient tries to take a breath.